-The following ongoing obligations apply if you have a biomass boiler or stove which was commissioned after 1 April 2014.
+The following ongoing obligations apply if you have a biomass boiler or stove which was commissioned after 9 April 2014.
 For more information on how to meet them, see Chapter 2, Section 9 'additional requirements for biomass installations.

-- You must use the fuel type specified in your RHI emissions certificate (e.g. wood pellets).
-This is discussed in Chapter 2, Section 9 - You must use fuel which has moisture content that is lower than the maximum moisture content specified in the emissions certificate. (e.g. 12%)
+- You must use the fuel type specified in your RHI emissions certificate (e.g. wood pellets). - You must use fuel which has moisture content that is lower than the maximum moisture content specified in the emissions certificate. (e.g. 12%)

 You must operate the biomass boiler or stove in accordance with the manufacturer's instructions on emissions of particulate matter (PM) and oxides of nitrogen (NOx).
 Air quality requirements apply to people whose biomass boiler or stove was commissioned on or after 9 April 2014.
 However, the fuel sustainability requirements apply to everyone.
+In order to operate an efficient biomass installation, regular maintenance is recommended.
+Whilst not a mandatory obligation under the Domestic RHI, MCS has created a standard for biomass maintenance which you can find out more about here.